22-Year-Old Center – New York Islanders

 Signed a three-year, entry-level deal with the Isles in October of 2011.

-Strome confirmed that he'll be a healthy scratch Tuesday, sitting out Game 3 against the Lightning, Arthur Staple of Newsday reports.
+Strome will likely be a healthy scratch for Game 4 on Friday, Arthur Staple of Newsday reports.

 To instantly reveal our fantasy analysis of every player – including Ryan Strome – simply subscribe now.

 |2015-16 Proj||22||NHL||NYI||78||Subscribe now to see our 2015-16 projections for Ryan Strome|